robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+### 2.2.0 - 2015-04-20
+* default, term, and custom post type featured images are now stored in the database by ID, rather than URL.
+* added filters for backstretch image output, RSS excerpt image output
+* added setting for page 2+ of archives (fixed output)

 ### 2.1.0 - 2015-03-05
 * added helper functions for term/custom post type images